sweco-sejuva/sejuva_FME_vm/README.md

 ## Overview
 1. Fork this Repository to your own account
-1. Install and update AWSCredentialSupplier.fmx
 1. Edit settings.json
 1. Run QuickSetup.fmw
 1. Create and tag AMI
-1. Publish VMCreator.fmw and GitClone2S3.fmw with AWSCredentialSupplier.fmx to FME Server/Cloud
+1. Publish VMCreator.fmw to FME Server/Cloud
 1. Create FME Server App to allow virtual machine creation

 There are two files in the repository that need to be edited, and two workspaces that need to be edited and published to FME Server.
 The two files you will eventually edit are: